ingpaweena/ingpaweena.github.io/_pages/about.md

   - /about.html
 ---

-I'm looking to break into a positive and quality retail environment coming from a strong background in warehouse operations for logistics and last mile delivery.
+I'm looking to break into a positive and dynamic retail environment coming from a strong background in warehouse operations for logistics and last mile delivery.
-I'm also experienced in managing people from my work at Mount Diablo Unified school district and raising several children.
+I'm also experienced in managing people from my work at Mount Diablo Unified School District and raising several children.
 If have any questions about my work or career plans, I'm very responsive to <a href="mailto:ingpaweena@gmail.com">email</a>.

 Interests
 ======
-I'm generally interested in cooking with high quality food, eating well, and thinking about how to be healthy.
+I'm generally interested in eating well, exploring different cooking styles, and thinking about how to be healthy.

 Other Interests
 ======